eugenp/REST-With-Spring/README.md

-# REST with Spring - Input Validation and Exception Handling
+# REST With Spring Boot - Input Validation and Exception Handling

-This is the codebase for Module 'Input Validation and Exception Handling' of [REST with Spring](http://bit.ly/restwithspring)
+This is the codebase for Module 'Input Validation and Exception Handling' of [REST With Spring Boot](http://bit.ly/restwithspring)

 ======